eddiejibson/update/README.md

 # Update

-Auto-update your GitHub or GitLab repository and execute tasks/commands on push.
+Auto-update (pull) your GitHub or GitLab repository and execute optional tasks/commands on push in the background (building e.t.c).

-If this helps you out, please consider giving the repository a star.
-It makes our night sky better.
-Thanks.

 ## Installation